spec-framework/documentation/output/book.md

 Thanks to the capability of
 *Spec* to dynamically instantiate widgets, it is also possible to prototype a user interface from within any workspace\.
 The following examples show how
-*Spec* can be used to prototype quickly a user interace\.
+*Spec* can be used to quickly prototype a user interace\.

 The first example explains how to design by prototyping a user interface\.
-The second example introduce the composition of dynamic models\.
+The second example introduces the composition of dynamic models\.